IIF Data Frequently Asked Questions

 There are two ways to download country data:

-- From the individual country page -on the homepage - click on “Research”, then click on “Regional and Country” in the grey bar.
+b) From the individual country page -on the homepage - click on “Research”, then click on “Regional and Country” in the grey bar.
 Then select the region and country of interest.
 Scroll down the country page and click on the “Economic Data” box.
-This is the best place to download a full set of the most relevant individual country data in excel.
-This covers the 8 most recent years and includes forecasts.
+This is the best place to download a full set of the most relevant individual country data in Excel.
+This covers the eight most recent years and includes forecasts.

-- Where can I find a complete list of AVAILABLE VARIABLES in the data download tool with their definitions?
+4. Where can I find a complete list of available variables in the data download tool with their definitions?

 Real GDP growth (E101), unemployment (S440), current account % of GDP (B252), nonresident capital flows (F100), nonresident foreign direct investment (F110), nonresident portfolio flows (F120), reserve accumulation (F500), total external debt (D100), reserves excluding gold (A500), import cover (A506), private sector credit growth (M252), inflation (M805 and M815), policy rate (K500 and K501), budget deficit % of GDP (G302), government debt % of GDP (G502 and G602).